Dashboard Member settings

 Which laws and best practices does a transport manager need to know?

-Trucks and their drivers have the potential to kill if they are not acting within the law, and it is largely a transport manager’s role to make sure that everything has been done to keep trucks and drivers legal and safe.
+Trucks and their drivers have the potential to cause harm if they are not operating within the law, and it is largely a transport manager’s role to ensure that everything has been done to keep trucks and drivers compliant and safe.
 Some of the key areas of law and best practices to be aware of are as follows:

 Driving hours limits

-One of the most common offences when it comes to commercial drivers relates to the number of hours that they work.
-There are strict laws in Great Britain that stipulate how long a driver can be behind the wheel for and how much of a break they need before returning to work.
-This is to prevent drivers from becoming tired whilst driving, as tiredness can lead to drowsiness and loss of concentration or loss of alertness.
+One of the most common offences related to commercial drivers concerns the number of hours they work.
+There are strict laws in Great Britain that stipulate the maximum time a driver can be behind the wheel and the required break period before returning to work.
+This is to prevent drivers from becoming tired while driving, as tiredness can lead to drowsiness, loss of concentration, or loss of alertness.
 When this happens, a driver is likely no longer in full control of a vehicle, the consequences of which can be deadly.

 Drivers of any goods vehicles weighing over 3.5 tonnes must not be behind the wheel for more than 9 hours in any given day, although this can be increased to 10 hours twice a week if consent is given by the driver.

-This means that no more than 56 hours should be driven in a week, and in any consecutive 2-week period, no more than 90 driving hours can be logged.
+This means that no more than 56 hours of driving should be completed in a week, and in any consecutive two-week period, no more than 90 driving hours can be logged.
 Drivers must also take at least 11 hours rest per day, which can be split into 2 periods, including a 45-minute rest period when they have been behind the wheel for 4.5 hours.
 All of this information should be recorded in a tachograph, which is located in the cab of a vehicle.

 As a transport manager, you need to be aware of how long each of your drivers is on the road for and must ensure that they are taking the appropriate breaks.
-This will involve looking at routes and ensuring realistic deadlines have been set so that drivers do not feel under pressure to break the rules.
+This will involve reviewing routes and ensuring that realistic deadlines have been set, so that drivers do not feel pressured to break the rules.

 Safety features